kris-classes/crypto/README.md

-# Cryptography Fundamentals course (with some AppSec)
+# Cryptography Fundamentals course (now with some AppSec)

 ## Details
 Most of the content (and lecture recordings) are on Moodle but I'm adding a list of topics & some resources here for anyone who wants to quickly browse them.